zextras/tech-doc/source/_includes/_usage/mails.rst

-On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions; click the :material-regular:`more_vert` icon to access them and many more: mark e-mail as read/unread or as spam, print, delete, tag, or flag it.
-A flag is a simple indicator for an email that can be adapted to one's
+On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions; click the :material-regular:`more_vert` icon to access them and many more: mark e-mail as read/unread or as spam, print, delete, download it in ``eml`` format, tag, or flag it.

-preference: to name a few, it has some importance compared to other, it needs some action, or it has been processed and can be archived or deleted.
+.. note:: A flag is a simple indicator for an email that can be adapted to one's preference: to name a few, it has some importance compared to other, it needs some action, or it has been processed and can be archived or deleted.

 More actions are available and shown upon right-clicking an email.